kallakata/k8s_cli/README.md

 # A Kubernetes CLI to parse Pods, Nodes, Namespaces and metadata

 A full fledged Kubernetes CLI.
-As of now, can parse pods, namespaces and metadata.
+As of now, it can parse pods, namespaces and metadata.

+# TODO
+- Makefile
+-

 ### Usage